MohamedLotfy99/18P1724-Agile-Practical-Task/README.md

 15- API knowledge acquistion

 All stories in product backlog are orederd by putting the more important stories at the top, however stories like the ones from number 9 to 15 their order may be changed later as more valuable user stories may get added or the values of current ones change either increase or decrease.

+## Story points per sprint estimation:
+The team is estimated to complete between 15 to 20 story points per sprint, this is done by calculating the team velocity range -using the team's historical velocity data- in order to communicate our uncertainty.